rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 <br>

 Conversion rates across channels have increased over time, with organic search and direct performing at levels comparable to paid search, despite paid search operating at  a significantly higher traffic volume.
-Since conversion rates across channels are at par, we need a stratergy to improve brand awareness and stickyness so that the traffic we attract from paid search, which is almost 81%, could then start coming through organic searches and direct traffic channels.
+Since conversion rates across channels are at par, we need a stratergy to improve brand awareness and stickiness so that the traffic we attract from paid search, which is almost 81%, could then start coming through organic searches and direct traffic channels.